 What Is A Vein Ablation?

-Vein treatment is the utilization of targeted heat to seal diseased veins shut.
+Laser vein treatment is the utilization of targeted heat to seal diseased veins shut.
 Using ultrasound imaging, a small catheter is inserted into a diseased vein to target heat and cut off blood flow to the vein.
-Eventually, the body will reabsorb the vein and it will disappear.
-The procedure is very short – generally only 20 minutes long – allowing for the patient to come into the office, receive the procedure, and leave all within an hour or so.
-Every case is different, and some patients will need 2-4 treatments for the desired results to be achieved.
+Eventually, the body will reabsorb the vein and it will disappear from view.
+The procedure is very short – generally only 20 minutes long – allowing for the patient to come into the office, receive the procedure, and leave all within an hour.
+Every case is different, and some patients will need 2-6 treatments for the desired results to be achieved.

 How Do I Know If I’m A Good Candidate?